Dietary divergence of robust australopithecines

 Gracile & robust Australopithecus

-Last week, I introduced my Human Evolution students to the “robust” australopithecines.
+Last week, I introduced my Human Evolution students to the “robust” australopiths.
 It was a very delicate time, when we had to have a grown up, mature conversation about adult things.
-I reminded the students that they’re only human, but they must resist urges that seem only natural.
+I reminded the students that they’re only human, but they must resist urges that seem so natural.
 No matter how much they want to, even if their friends are doing it, they must not act on the deep, dark desire to say that “robust” vs. “gracile” Australopithecus differ in their body build.

 Don't do it, Homo naledi.
 Don't talk about body size when you mean to talk about jaw and tooth size.
 Illustration by Flos Vingerhoets.